kushaldas/lym/docs/startingcommands.rst

 Linux shell or the terminal is the lifeline of the developers, and of any power user.
-Things which can be done on the GUI (by clicking on different buttons), can be done much efficiently on the terminal by using commands.
-One can not remember all the commands, but with regular usage one can easily remember the most useful ones.
+Things which can be done on the GUI (by clicking on different buttons), can be done much more efficiently on the terminal by using commands.
+Maybe one can not remember all the commands, but with regular usage one can easily remember the most useful ones.

 The following guide will introduce you to some basic minimal commands